Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Statement of the problem, main results and methods of constructing solutions

 called {\it the set of angular frequencies} satisfies the conditions

 Here $c$ is a suitable real number in the interval $0<c<1$.

-Suppose that the parameters $\omega,\mu,g,R$ satisfy the natural relations $\omega^2R^3=g$ and $1=g\mu$ corresponding to Kepler's second law for the planets ($\omega_i^2R_i^3=g\m_0$) and the satellites ($\Omega_{ij}^2r_{ij}^3=g\m_i$), for the chosen unities of mass, distance and time.
+Suppose that the parameters $\omega,\mu,g,R$ satisfy the natural relations $\omega^2R^3=g$ and $1=g\mu$ corresponding to Kepler's second law for the planets ($\fomega_i^2R_i^3=g\m_0$) and the satellites ($\Omega_{ij}^2r_{ij}^3=g\m_i$), for the chosen unities of mass, distance and time.
 Thus, $\grav=\omega^2R^3=1/\mu$,

-and the problem has three independent small parameters: $\mu$, $\nu$ and $\omega$.
-We emphasize that the initial $N+1$ body problem does not include the parameters $\omega$ and $R$, so we introduce them as additional small and big parameters.
+and the problem has $N+3$ independent parameters: $N$ parameters $m_i,m_{ij}>0$ and three small parameters $\mu$, $\nu$ and $\somega$ (here $\rho:=1/R$).
+We emphasize that the initial $N+1$ body problem does not include the parameter $\somega$ (and, hence, $\rho$ related with it), but it was introduced by us as an additional (``scaling'') small parameter.
+Namely, by means of this small parameter, we construct a $N+3$-parameter family (with parameters $m_i,m_{ij},\mu,\nu,\somega>0$) of ``scaling'' transformations of phase variables (\ref {eq:rel:coord}), (\ref {eq:rel:impuls}), (\ref {eq:zamena}).
+These transformations bring solutions $(\M(t),\p(t))$, discovered by us, of the planetary system with satellites (with ratio of ``months'' to ``years'' $\fomega_i/\Omega_{ij}$ of order $\somega\ll1$) to motions $(\px(t),\pxxi(t))$, that are close to ``generating'' (see below) circular motions $(\mx^\beta(t),\mxxi^\beta(t))$ along circles whose radii have order $1$.
+(The indicated ``scaling'' is necessary, since the radii of the corresponding circles for ``non-scaled planets'' and ``satellites'' equal $R_i,r_{ij}$ and have orders $R=\frac1\rho\gg1$ and $1$.)
 Therefore the only imposed restrictions to the parameters of the problem are as follows: the mass of the Sun is $\m_0=1$, the distances from the satellites to their planets are of order 1, and the gravitational constant is $g=1/\mu$.
 This does not cause any loss of generality due to remark~\ref {rem:relation}.

-Let us describe the ``generating'' periodic solutions of the $N+1$ body problem under consideration.
-These are the periodic solutions of the ``model'' problem (see remark \ref {rem:unpert} and the formula (\ref {eq:Kepler})) consisting of $N$ independent Kepler's problems, one for each planet or satellite.
-Let us assume that the collection (\ref {chast}) is maximally resonant, i.e.\ has the form